correctbuddy789/chitra/README.md

 User-Friendly Interface: Simple and intuitive Streamlit web application, easy to use for anyone looking for movie inspiration.
 Error Handling: Graceful handling of API errors and missing movie data, ensuring a smooth user experience.
 Try it out!
-[Link to Deployed Streamlit App Here]  Click the link above to access the live Chitra Movie Recommender app (once you have deployed it to Streamlit Cloud).
+[Live Demo of Chitra Movie Recommender]  (Click the link above to access the live Chitra Movie Recommender app - replace with your actual Streamlit Cloud app URL after deployment).

 How to Use the App
 Using Chitra is easy!
 Just follow these steps: